Are you thinking about sending your first-ever direct mail campaign?

-Litho Printing – A method of printing which uses metal plate.
+Litho Printing – A method of printing which uses metal plates.
 This is the preferred method of printing when producing large print runs.

 Lead Generation – Identifying potential customers for future marketing efforts.

-Lifetime Value – This is a prediction of how much net profit a customer is likely to generate during their relationship with a company.
+Lifetime Value – This predicts how much net profit a customer will likely generate during their relationship with a company.

-Mail Mark – A 2D barcode that carries machine-readable information used to track and sort the mail.
+Mail Mark – A 2D barcode that carries machine-readable information to track and sort the mail.

 MailShot – A term used for a direct marketing communication method where businesses contact a large group of customers and prospects through the post.

-Mail Merge – The process of creating personalised address labels, letters or documents with data from a database.
+Mail Merge – Creating personalised address labels, letters or documents with data from a database.

 Mono – Printing in black.